crypticwisdom/Python_notes/README.md

 ```

 # Tuple Data Structure.
- a tuple is an ordered, immutable collection of elements enclosed in parentheses ().
+A tuple is an ordered, immutable collection of elements enclosed in parentheses ().

 Creating a Tuple:
 To create a tuple, you can enclose elements within parentheses () and separate them with commas.
 Alternatively, you can create a tuple without using parentheses by simply separating the elements with commas.